WordPress Website Security Protection: Effective...Reliable...Easy to use

 If you are using both Apache and Nginx together and Nginx is the frontend webserver and Apache is the backend Server used to process PHP then BulletProof Security will work on this type of combined Server Configuration.
 If you are only using Nginx then an .htaccess file will not work.
 Nginx has its own rewrite module - HttpRewriteModule and the mod_rewrite equivalent of an .htaccess file has similar, but different coding and is added to an Nginx Server config file.
 Note: If you are not familiar with Nginx, then it should be noted that Nginx does not have a PHP module like Apache's mod_php, instead you either need to build PHP with FPM (ie: php-fpm/fastcgi), or you need to pass the request to something that can handle PHP.

 Occasionally issues or conflicts do occur with other plugins, but they are always quickly resolved.
-BPS is compatible with all other Plugins and Themes.
-An .htaccess bypass / skip rule is all that is required to allow a plugin or theme to do something that is blocked by BPS.
-Please check the BulletProof Security Plugin Compatibility Testing and Fixes page for the latest plugin bypass / skip rules.
-All new plugin skip / bypass rules are now being posted in the BulletProof Security Forum.
+BulletProof Security is compatible with all other Plugins and Themes except for the Better WP Security (iThemes Security) plugin.
+If BulletProof Security is blocking something legitimate in another plugin or theme a whitelist rule can be created in BPS Custom Code to allow/whitelist whatever was being blocked by BPS.
+Please check the BulletProof Security Plugin Compatibility page for the steps to search for documented plugin or theme whitelist rules.

 Your Security Log will log 400, 403 and 404 (requires copying the BPS 404 logging code to your Theme's 404.php Template) Errors.
-The Security Log logs 400 and 403 HTTP Response Status Codes by default.
+The Security Log logs all 400 and 403 HTTP Response Status Codes by default.
 You can also log 404 HTTP Response Status Codes by opening this BPS 404 Template file - /bulletproof-security/404.php and copying the logging code into your Theme's 404 Template file.
 When you open the BPS Pro 404.php file you will see simple instructions on how to add the 404 logging code to your Theme's 404 Template file.
+99.99% of what is logged in the Security Log is blocked hackers, spammers, bad bots, scrapers, miners, etc. The Security Log is also a troubleshooting tool.
+If BPS is blocking something legitimate in another plugin or theme then exactly what is being blocked in another plugin or theme by BPS will be logged in the Security Log.

 Yes, BulletProof Security works on all types of WordPress installations including "Giving WordPress Its Own Directory" websites.
 Note: Maintenance Mode may not work correctly on Network/Multisite Subdomain site types.
 Pending additional testing.

-Yes, BulletProof Security creates customized .htaccess website security files with AutoMagic.
-BulletProof Security also offers full manual control of editing both the BPS Master .htaccess files and your currently active .htaccess files using the built-in .htaccess File Editor.
-The BPS Master .htaccess files have already been pre-made.
-When you click the AutoMagic buttons your .htaccess Master files are created with specific code for your specific website with the correct RewriteRule and RewriteBase automatically added to your .htaccess files.
-You can add additional code to the master .htaccess files, edit the .htaccess files or create completely new .htaccess master files from within the WordPress Dashboard using the built-in BPS File Editor - no FTP required - no Web Host Control Panel required.
-BPS could also just be used simply as an online .htaccess file editor and manager.
-AutoMagic is great, but having both AutoMagic and full manual editing control makes BulletProof Security a very versatile website security protection tool.
+Yes, BulletProof Security automatically creates customized .htaccess website security files for your specific website with AutoMagic and BPS Custom Code.
+BulletProof Security also offers full manual control of editing .htaccess files using the built-in .htaccess File Editor.
+The BPS Master .htaccess files are pre-made.
+When you click the AutoMagic buttons your .htaccess Master files are created with specific code for your specific website.
+You can add additional code to BPS Custom Code or edit the .htaccess files directly or create completely new .htaccess master files from within the WordPress Dashboard using the built-in BPS File Editor or Custom Code - no FTP required - no Web Host Control Panel required.
+Automation is great, but having both AutoMagic, Custom Code and full manual editing control makes BulletProof Security very versatile.

 Yes, BulletProof Security works with Git, but does require some additional set up steps.
 Please see this thread for the setup steps Git distributed version control system setup steps